Greece

 (1 votes)

-Guests have reported strange occurrences; such as lights flickering and doors opening unexpectedly.
-Some have claimed to see shadowy figures in the hallways.
+Some guests have reported strange occurrences; such as lights flickering and doors opening and closing on their own.
+A few have mentioned feeling a presence in their rooms.

 🎃 How scary does this look?